pspiagicw/demp/README.md

 - `template`
     The template string
 - `variables`
-    The variables to the substituted.
+    The variables to be substituted.

 It returns the resolved template string.